cds-snc/covid-alert-data/README.md

 ### Onboarding progress

+This indicates the number of users who complete or drop off onboarding at different stages.

 | filename | aggregation |
 | ------------- |------------- |
 | onboarded_os.*time_period*.csv | by date and OS |